vrvis/vis_draco_kb/README.md

 ### Local development server

-* Use Angular to start a local development server:
+* Use Angular to start a local development server
   ```
   ng serve
   ```
-  *Autocompletion* and *sharing usage data* do not have to be enabled, when asked.
+  *Autocompletion* can be, but *sharing usage data* does not have to be enabled, when asked.
 * Navigate your browser to http://localhost:4200/

 ### Production Build

-Run Angular build:
+Run Angular build
   ```
   ng build
   ```
-or:
+or use npm
   ```
   npm run build
   ```
 The build artifacts will be stored in the `./dist` directory.

 If you plan to host the website under a specific domain, you will probably have to add `base-href` to the command.
-For example, in our case, we used:
+For example, in our case, we used
   ```
   ng build --base-href='https://vrvis.github.io/projects/vis_draco_kb/'
   ```